DNX Tech Update: June-July

 AWS ECR — Improving container security by using Docker image scanning

 Photo by Bernard Hermant on Unsplash Following the HIPAA compliance along with our Foundation and application modernisation, we have been asked to add more security layers, especially on the application modernisation step.
 How to create a docker image repository?
 In your AWS console on the search bar, look for ‘Elastic Container Registry’ and then ‘Create repository’.
-You will […]
+You will see this […]

 DNX Tech Update: April-May